When you're going through the process of filling out your full R&D claim, you will have to give details of your R&D expenditure.

 The amount, or a proportion of that amount, paid to R&D staff hired temporarily through external agencies also qualifies as a R&D cost.
 However, you can only claim up to 65% of the payments made to the external agency and VAT paid as part of this would not qualify as a R&D cost.

-Your company can claim up to 65% of the payments made to subcontractors for R&D projects.
+Your company can claim up to 65% of the payments made to unconnected subcontractors for R&D projects.
+You can claim up to 100% of the payments made to connected subcontractors.
 Your subcontractor does not need to be based in the UK.
 For example, if your UK based company has engaged software developers from Sweden to develop a unique software product, you can claim up to 65% of the payment made to the developers as R&D expenditure.

 You may claim for costs for materials, water, fuel and power that have been consumed by the R&D process.